nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Unsystematic and inefficient transport has wasted a considerable amount of time of most of the public.
 Heavy traffic, wasting a lot of time on the road, transport services not working at night, too many road accidents, and sexual and other harassment faced by women and children in public services characterises our passenger transport service.
 The reporting of around 30,000 road accidents a year is an indication of the lack of safety and its intensity in the transport sector.
 The contribution of the railway service has dropped to 5% in the transport sector.
 The portion of the SLTB in bus passenger service has dropped to 14%.
 Around 55% of the citizens opt to use private vehicles to fulfil their transport needs due to the decline in public transport, and they have to spend a large amount of their income on transport as a result.
 It has also resulted in high road traffic.
 88,200 km of the entire 119,382 km road network of Sri Lanka belongs to local government institutes, and many roads at the rural and semi-urban areas are in a dilapidated state due to lack of maintenance.
 A large amount of money flows out annually to import fuel, and around 65% of the fuel burned in the country are spent in the transport sector.
 It thereby contributed to half of the air pollution.
 Further, around 35% of fruits and vegetables go into waste due to unsatisfactory transportation.

 National People’s Power wishes to establish an efficient, trustworthy, safe, and dignified people-oriented transport service with the long-term vision to gradually transform it into an eco-friendly system.
 Hence the goal is to provide 70% of the public’s transport needs through public transportation within 5 years.

-#### Principles

-- 3.11.P1) Transport is considered a public service

-- 3.11.P2) An eco-friendly and sustainable transport service

-- 3.11.P3) Safe and efficient transport service

-- 3.11.P4) Coping with the diversity in the passenger composition

-- 3.11.P5) Coordination among different transport modes

 #### Activities